Department of Teacher Education

 - A cumulative grade point average (GPA) of at least 2.5.

 - A GPA of at least 2.5 in secondary teaching field(s) or elementary concentration.

 - No grade lower than a C in teaching field(s), concentrations, reading courses, technology course, and education courses.

 - Recommendations of personal and academic fitness by a major/concentration faculty member, the Chair of Teacher Education, and Student Affairs.

 Failure to meet all the requirements will delay entry into the Teacher Education Program.

+TEACH Prep II is the student teaching semester.
 Students will take two academic courses and student teach for at least 12 weeks at local public or accredited non-public school campuses.
 Students must participate in the first three days of school in August at the campus where they will be student teaching in the spring.
-Requirements for participation in student teaching include:
+Requirements for participation in TEACH Prep II are: